yanncarlier/www.ethereum-tx.com/docs/whitepaper.md

-## **Exploring the Future of Android Technologies - Gamification: Artificial Intelligent and Emotion Androids**
+## **Exploring the Future of Android Technologies - Gamification: Artificial intelligence android agents with emotions**

 ### **Abstract**